DusanDjordjic/vyking-sample-app/README.md

 When you have everything set up run these commands (Make sure you are in the project's root folder):

-One thing, I have a migration cli tool that I use to run all migrations but it works only for postgres now and I didn't have time to fix it so you will so you will have to execute them in some other client, I used [DBeaver](https://dbeaver.io/).
-DBeaver doen't force me to change delimiter when creating stored procedures so if you are using mysql cli or something else you'll have to do it.

 1. Start mysql database by running `docker compose up -d`, this will start mysql db in background and create a user that matches the DB_DSN in .env
-2. Run all "up" migrations from migrations folder to create all tables and stored procedures
+2. Run all "up" migrations from migrations folder to create all tables and stored procedures by running `make migrate` or  `go run ./cmd/migrate/main.go`
-3. Run the app by running `make` if you have it installed or just type `go run ./cmd/main.go`
+3. Run the app by running `make` if you have it installed or just type `go run ./cmd/server/main.go`

 > Note: To stop the database, from the same folder run `docker compose down`